 Service description: This service enables an NF to subscribe and get notified about PCF events for a group of UE(s) or any UE.

-The events can be subscribed by a NF consumer are described in clause 6.1.3.18 of TS 23.503 [20].
+The events that can be subscribed by a NF consumer are the events described in clause 6.1.3.18 of TS 23.503 [20] and the following events:

+Signalling Information: The PCF reports information related the amount of successful and failed signalling interactions with peer NF service instances, as detailed in Clause 6.22.2 of TS 23.288 [50].

 When the consumer NF is the NWDAF, the event ID "Service Signalling characteristics" including Request type and number of requests corresponding to the request type from NF, Unexpected operational status indicator, etc. is used to collect data for NF related information from PCF for Signalling Storm Analytics as specified in clause 6.22.2 of TS 23.288 [50].

 The following service operations are defined for the Npcf_EventExposure service: